 Travelling to Kaunas by car is hassle-free from Riga, Warsaw, Vilnius, Klaipėda and pretty much the rest of the cities in the surrounding region.
-You have to pay for parking in the central part of Kaunas 8 am – 6 pm from Monday to Friday (no charge on weekends – except the Town Hall Square, where the hours are 8 am - midnight), except public holidays.
-To pay for parking, you can use the Unipark and m.Parking apps, your contactless bank card or Euro coins.
+You have to pay for parking in the central part of Kaunas 8 am – 6 pm from Monday to Friday (no charge on weekends – except the Town Hall Square, where the hours are 8 am-midnight), except public holidays.
+To pay for parking, you can use the Unipark app, your contactless bank card or Euro coins.
 More on parking in Kaunas here.

 Major cities in Lithuania, as well as Bialystok and Suwalki in Poland, are connected to Kaunas by rail.
 In the future, the undergoing Rail Baltica project will ensure fast and comfortable connections between Kaunas and Riga, Tallinn and Warsaw.
 In the meantime, check the timetables and purchase tickets here.

-Wizz Air, Ryanair and LOT, as well as some charter flight companies, fly to and from Kaunas international airport.
-It is located in the central part of the country, 14 km northeast of the Kaunas city centre and 100 km west from the capital Vilnius.
+Wizz Air, Ryanair, as well as some charter flight companies, fly to and from Kaunas international airport.
+It is located in the central part of the country, 14 km northeast of the Kaunas city centre and 100 km west of the capital Vilnius.
 Hop in the city bus #29G (its timetable is adjusted to the arrivals schedule) to reach the city centre for the most affordable price – 1 Eur!
 Here's a simple scheme we've prepared for you to decide where to get off the bus.

 Attention private plane owners and pilots!
 There’s a historical aerodrome located in the central part of Kaunas.
 More than 100 years old, the S. Darius and S. Girėnas aerodrome is undergoing significant positive changes and is accepting small planes.